When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Best-Smartwatch-2023-Lead

-If you’re reading this, it means you’re looking for the best smartwatch you can buy.
-Maybe your old Apple Watch is due for an upgrade.
-Or perhaps your Android Wear OS timepiece met an untimely end when your cat thoughtfully batted it off the table.
+If you’re reading this, it means you’re on the lookout for the best smartwatch you can buy.
+Maybe your trusty Apple Watch has finally reached the end of its life, or perhaps your Android Wear OS timepiece met an unfortunate end after a not-so-graceful tumble off the table (thanks to your mischievous cat, no doubt).

 Best outdoors smartwatch

-The Apple Watch Ultra (buy now) is perfect if you spencer your weekends and holidays in the great outdoors.
+The Apple Watch Ultra 2 (buy now) is perfect if you spend your weekends and holidays in the great outdoors.
 With a bigger battery, rugged design, and exploration-orientated features.

 The best smartwatches you can buy today: